On sufficient conditions for spanning structures in dense graphs: Conclusion

 \subsection{Robust expansion}

-Robust Hamilton frameworks provide a generalisation of robust expansion, in the sense that they present sufficient conditions for the existence of powers of cycles and sublinear bandwidth graphs of chromatic number larger than $2$.
+Robust Hamilton frameworks provide a generalisation of robust expansion in the following sense: a graph which is a robust expander and has large minimum degree contains Hamilton cycles and certain spanning bipartite graphs (as ensured by \cref{thm:knoxtreglown-robustexpanders}), where as in graphs with $k$-uniform robust Hamilton frameworks we can ensure the existence of powers of cycles and certain $k$-colourable graphs.
 The concept of robust expanders has proven to be useful to tackle problems about Hamilton cycles that go beyond their simple existence, we survey a few of them next.

 Firstly, robust expanders admit a natural extension to digraphs~\cite{KOT2010} and have been used to find directed Hamilton cycles.
 Secondly, robust expanders have been applied to problems of algorithmic nature, such as designing efficient parallel algorithms to find Hamilton cycles in dense graphs~\cite{CKKO12}, or problems concerning the domination ratio of the Asymmetric TSP problem~\cite[Corollary 1.5]{KO13}.
 Thirdly, in some situations dense graphs that are \emph{not} robust expanders can be vertex-partitioned into a bounded number of parts, each of which is robust.
-This can be applied to find Hamilton cycles under additional assumptions as high vertex-connectivity~\cite{KLOS15} or vertex-transitivity~\cite{CHM14}.
-Finally, robust expanders have led to the resolution of long-standing problems about decompositions of graphs and digraphs into Hamilton cycles (see~\cite{KO14} for a comprehensive survey).
+This can be applied to find Hamilton cycles under additional assumptions such as high vertex-connectivity~\cite{KLOS15} or vertex-transitivity~\cite{CHM14}.
+Lastly, robust expanders have led to the resolution of long-standing problems about decompositions of graphs and digraphs into Hamilton cycles (see~\cite{KO14} for a comprehensive survey).
+It would be interesting to find a generalisation of Hamilton frameworks that allows one to decompose into spanning graphs with chromatic number $k \geq 3$.
+We note that some changes in the definition of frameworks are necessary, since the requirements for embedding and decomposition are known to be different in this situation.
+For instance, the relative minimum degree threshold for finding a single triangle factor is $2/3$, while the threshold for finding a decomposition into triangle factors is at least $3/4$.
+In the setting of minimum degree conditions, a first step in this direction was achieved by Condon, Kim, Kühn and Osthus~\cite{CKKO19} by approximately decomposing into spanning graphs of sublinear bandwidth.

-It would be interesting to understand whether Hamilton frameworks can be adapted and used to generalise these results.
-In the setting of minimum degree conditions, a step in this direction has been done by Condon, Kim, Kühn and Osthus~\cite{CKKO19} to find approximate decompositions into sublinear bandwidth graphs.
-Finally, another interesting problem is whether characterisations such as in \rf{thm:tutte} are also possible for more complicated structures such as clique factors.
+On a final note, it would be quite interesting to understand whether a characterisation for fractional matchings like the one in \rf{thm:tutte} exists for more complicated structures such as clique factors.